evgen0xb/uLister/doc/readme_en.txt

 For some reason, the Outside In Technology library classifies such files as vector. vectorfitmode=skip|best|original|window|height|width|stretch bitmapfitmode=skip|best|original|window|height|width|stretch***|imagesize
     best        - If the view window is smaller than the original image, this option will fit it to the window.
-If the view window is larger than the original image, the image will be displayed at its original size. original    - The image is displayed one pixel on the screen for every unit in the images coordinate system for vector image or picel for pixel on the screen for bitmap; size of the window has no effect. window      - The image will be stretched to fill as much of the window as possible while maintaining its proper aspect ratio. height      - The image will be stretched so its full height fits in the height of the window.
+                If the view window is larger than the original image, the image will be displayed at its original size. original    - The image is displayed one pixel on the screen for every unit in the images coordinate system for vector image or pixel for pixel on the screen for bitmap; size of the window has no effect. window      - The image will be stretched to fill as much of the window as possible while maintaining its proper aspect ratio. height      - The image will be stretched so its full height fits in the height of the window.
                 Depending on the image, its full width may or may not fit inside the window. width       - The image will be stretched so its full width fits in the width of the window.
                 Depending on the image, its full height may or may not fit inside the window. stretch     - The image will be stretched to fill the window.
 The images aspect ratio is not maintained.
                 Although the stretch parameter is defined in the SDK for bitmap graphics too, it has no effect for them. imagesize   - Scale to image size.